cloud9ers/secure-sshd-salt/README.md

 # What is it
 Salt recipe to automatically secure sshd hard enough to piss off the NSA!
+Automation work done by [Cloud9ers.com](http://cloud9ers.com), feel free to contact us for anything

 # Installation
 This salt recipe only supports rhel/centos 7 style operating systems.
 Pull requests to support more OSs are welcome.
 The reason for not supporting older rhel OSs, is that sshd version 6.5 or better is required